 - Beside our vision and goals, our ethical principles form the third pillar of WACKER’s corporate policy guidelines.
 These principles – embedded in five separate codes – govern how the company goals should be achieved.
 A set of rules consisting of regulations and instructions supplement the codes.

-- Code of Innovation: this specifies our principles concerning research and development, partnerships, patents and innovation management.
+- Code of Innovation: specifies our principles concerning research and development, partnerships, patents and innovation management.

 Responsible Care® and the Global Compact – Integral Parts of Corporate Management